aimer63/fire/docs/config.md

     Lower numbers are sold first.
     This value must be unique among liquid assets.
     Omit this parameter for illiquid assets.

+Inflation, although not an asset, must be defined in this section because it is correlated with assets through a [correlation matrix](correlation.md), and the mechanism for generating random values for assets return and inflation from `mu` and `sigma` is the same.
+The inflation asset is mandatory because it's used to track all the real values, wealth, expenses...
+The name must be `inflation`.

 ---